Caiseyann/new/README.md

 * HTMl
 * JavaScript
 * Batchfile
+### To visit the app click on this link caiseynews.herokuapp.com/
 ## Support and contact details
 In case of any questions email me at "caiseyann4@gmail.com"
 * Also feel free to fork, clone this project and make any necessary changes.